geri1997/node-rest/README.md

             3,
             5,
             7,
-            11,
-            13
+            11
         ],
-        "timeOfExecution": 0.0901999999769032
+        "timeOfExecution": 0.03970000147819519
     }

-The numbers in `data` are all the primes between `minNumber` and `maxNumber`(inclusive).
+The numbers in `data` are all the primes between `minNumber` and `maxNumber`(exclusive).
 `1` is not included in the response because it is not considered a prime.

 ### Example 2 - Palindrome and Prime

-Sending a `POST` request to `http://localhost:3000` with request body:
+Sending a `POST` request to `https://localhost:3000` with request body:

     {
         "minNumber":1,